Aliases for TNFRSF14 Gene

 GeneCards Summary for TNFRSF14 Gene

 TNFRSF14 (Tumor Necrosis Factor Receptor Superfamily Member 14) is a Protein Coding gene.
-Diseases associated with TNFRSF14 include herpes simplex and follicular lymphoma.
-Among its related pathways are PEDF Induced Signaling and Influenza A. GO annotations related to this gene include ubiquitin protein ligase binding and tumor necrosis factor-activated receptor activity.
+Diseases associated with TNFRSF14 include Herpes Simplex and Follicular Lymphoma.
+Among its related pathways are TNF Signaling (sino) and ERK Signaling.
+GO annotations related to this gene include ubiquitin protein ligase binding and tumor necrosis factor-activated receptor activity.
 An important paralog of this gene is TNFRSF11B.